Kernix13/pre-code-formatter/README.md

 I have different colors for both a dark code block and a light code block, even though I personally will only be using the dark code block colors.
 I will be tweaking those colors as I go.

-I added the colors to an array which is used to output the span tags with the appropriate color class.
+I added the colors to an array which is used to output the code tags with the appropriate color class.

 Other _languages/syntax_ I want to cover: Git and Git Bash, NPM commands, SQL, React/JSX and Astro, YAML, and Apache.